Common Baby Myths and Facts: What Every Parent Should Know

 Q: My baby doesn’t poop daily.
 Is this constipation?

 A: Not necessarily!
-Breastfed babies can go up to 10 days without pooping if the stool is soft when it comes.
-Hard, pellet-like stool = constipation.
+Breastfed babies can go several days without pooping and still be fine if the stool is soft when it comes.
+Hard, dry, pellet-like stool, a hard tummy, or a distressed baby may mean constipation - check with your pediatrician.

 Key Takeaways